typegoose/mongodb-memory-server/README.md

 #### mongodb-memory-server-global-x.x

-This Repository provides stub packages that set an MongoDB version, currently availabe are:
+This Repository provides stub packages that set an MongoDB version, currently available are:

-`3.4, 3.6, 4.0, 4.2, 4.4`
+`3.6, 4.2, 4.4`

 Note: **The packages below 4.2 have been deprecated**